DeaglanBartlett/katz/README.rst

 TO DO
 ================

-* Change Feynman equations to identify variables and constants as different?
 * Allow more than 10 input variables when processing equations
-* Make terminal node in tuples a sibling
 * Allow transition between smoothed S and actual S in good_turing
 * Deal with expected count if k = 0
 * Add k parameter for back off model